geraudmathe/Locomotive-fundamentals/README.md

 #### Templating for internationalization

 The first thing you may need is a locale switcher, allowing front users to choose their language.
 There is a Liquid tag for that : ```{% locale_switcher %}```.
 The params of the tag are explained [here](http://doc.locomotivecms.com/templates/tags#locale-switcher-section).

 There is also global variables relating to locales :

-- ```locale``` which is the current locale, wich you may use in logical statements :
+- ```locale``` gives is the current locale, wich you may use in logical statements :

 	```html
 	{% if locale == 'en' %}